WebGLTools/GL-Shader-Validator/README.md

 To see the details of the error check the status message in the bottom left of the Sublime view.

+_Please note: we are testing on Windows and Linux, this is only known to work on Mac_

 ## Installation

 Right now you need to clone this repo into your packages folder